e271828e/Flight.jl/docs/notes/design/framework_spec.md

 `loop` inline on the calling task instead of spawning (§9.1's pinning, unchanged).

+#### The binding: framework-legible by enumeration, opaque in its mappings

 **The binding: framework-legible by enumeration, opaque in its mappings.**
 A binding is a value whose type implements a small interface.
 The legible half is explicit methods returning data, called once at attach on the